CMSgov/bluebutton-site-static/developers.md

 The CMS Blue Button API:

-- Enables a developer to register a Beneficiary-facing application
+- Enables a developer to register a beneficiary-facing application
 - Enables a beneficiary to grant an application access to four years of their Part A, B, and D claims data
-- Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for Beneficiary data and the [OAuth 2.0](https://oauth.net/2/) standard for beneficiary authorization
+- Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for beneficiary data and the [OAuth 2.0](https://oauth.net/2/) standard for beneficiary authorization

 ---